EcoWASTE

 The circular economy needs tangible targets.
 Any plan needs agreement around the baseline measurement, to create indicators for the business to understand whether or not it is making progress and to understand the impact it is having on business performance overall.
 The decisions made in the early stages will contribute to reduced emissions, greater reuse and lower waste levels.
 This opening panel will ask how organisations set metrics and measurements when developing a plan.

-11:35 - 12:05 | Presentations: Achieving circularity across differing industries
+11:20 - 12:05 | Presentations: Achieving circularity across differing industries

 How can we move beyond siloed approaches to adopt a whole-economy solution for circularity?
 Often, the most basic ideas - which don't cost much - have the highest impact on sustainability.
 These presentations will provide success stories within the circular economy, looking at how companies and people were incentivised to embrace and contribute to a plan, including financially, and how this resulted in measurable benefits.

-• 11.35 Talk 1
+11:20 Talk 1

-• 11.50 Talk 2
+11:35 Talk 2

-12:05 - 12:30 | Fireside talk: Reuse or recycle - Where should efforts be focused?
+12:05 - 12:30 | Fireside talk: Reduce, reuse or recycle - Where should efforts be focused?

 14:00 - 14:40 | Panel: Near-future waste management challenges

 What are the types of waste that, whilst not a huge problem in terms of volume today, are going to become a major waste management challenge in the near future.
 For instance, what will happen with end-of-life solar materials, or batteries from electric vehicles?
 How will we these be viewed - an opportunity for reuse or recycling, or a waste material that needs to be managed sustainably?
-This session will identify the upcoming waste material challenges, and discuss ways these can be dealt with that brings benefit for all
+This session will identify the upcoming waste material challenges, and discuss ways these can be dealt with that brings benefit for all.

 14:55 - 15:30 | Panel: Understanding extended producer responsibility

-If waste a great indication that we are over-producing, how can Extended Producer Responsibility (EPR) drive the Circular Economy agenda forward, particularly in the Middle East?
+If waste is a great indication that we are over-producing, how can Extended Producer Responsibility (EPR) drive the Circular Economy agenda forward, particularly in the Middle East?
 EPR should be a tool that helps change and reduce consumption habits.
 It can also be a good way to bring together different producers of a material to better understand if there are opportunities to improve its later reuse or recycling, and in driving greater responsibilities around improving product lifespan, such as refillable items or right to repair.

 Thursday 16th January